Commonly Seen Species

 These territorial hummingbirds spend most of their time at the lower and middle levels of the forest where they are particularly common near banks of low flowers.
 They live in pine-oak, oak, and pine-evergreen forests, and are also found in clearings filled with flowers.
 Both males and females have a dark cheek bordered by a long white stripe behind the eye, and both have some extent of red on the bill.
 Their metallic chipping song also helps identify them from similar species.
 More

-The Green Violetear is locally common in montane regions in Central and South America.
-It is one of four species of violetears (Colibri), all of which have a patch of elongated violet feathers on the sides of the head.
-The northernmost subspecies, which occurs from Mexico south to Nicaragua, often has a blue patch on the breast, and may have a blue chin.
-In the three other subspecies, which occur from Costa Rica south to Argentine, the chin and breast are green.
-The Green Violetear inhabits highland forest borders, clearings and highland pastures at elevations between 600-2800 m.
-Green Violetears usually are solitary, foraging and singing alone.
+The Mexican Violetear is locally common in montane regions from Mexico through Nicaragua.
+It is one of five species of violetears (Colibri), all of which have a patch of elongated violet feathers on the sides of the head.
+The Mexican Violetear is the northernmost species, and often have a blue patch on the breast and may have a blue chin.
+In the three other species, which occur from Costa Rica south to Argentina, the chin and breast are green.
+The Mexican Violetear inhabits highland forest borders, clearings and highland pastures at elevations between 600-2800 m.
+Mexican Violetears usually are solitary, foraging and singing alone.
 More

 Allen’s Hummingbird (rare visitor to cam)